 - SolarWinds Database Performance Monitor (DPM) – FREE TRIAL One of the best MongoDB monitoring tools for optimization and high performance of your entire ecosystem.
 Get a free 14-day trial.

 - Site24x7 – FREE TRIAL A feature-packed solution that effectively monitors the performance, usage stats and availability of your MongoDB servers.
-Start 30-day free trial.
+Start a 30-day free trial.

 - Paessler PRTG – FREE TRIAL A professional-grade database monitoring tool for your MongoDB system.